underscoreio/underscoreio/src/html/_posts/2015-04-24-distributed-teams.md

 If there are problems, such as low team velocity or low quality from review, there are options to try.
 The practices to consider include:

 * encourage the team to share ideas and talk about the challenges they face;
+* use screen sharing and a dedicated chat channel;
-* offer the team the support they need, such as time to explore or time to take training;
+* offer the team the support they need, such as time to explore or take training;
 * establish peer coaches practices;
 * use pair programming; and
 * introduce mentoring.